unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 RimLight can also be too bright like HighColor depending on the camera’s angles.

-In UTS2, you can adjust RimLight’s mask to make it dimmer.
+In Unity Toon Shader, you can adjust RimLight’s mask to make it dimmer.

 In the image above, the RimLight’s color in the light source’s direction and the light reflection’s direction is changed.
 The rim light is also masked around the underarms to prevent unnecessary highlights.